It’s safe to say that the 2019 FIBA World Cup experience has not been easy for Philippine basketball fans.

 After Gilas’ performance this year at the World Cup, it’s clear that there are changes that will need to be made.
 One of the focus points will be how to smoothly go through the transition process heading towards the next generation.

 The Philippines are among one of the most “experienced” teams at the World Cup.
-At 29.0 years old on average throughout the roster, they are the oldest among all the Asian teams in China.
+With an average roster age of 29 years old, they are the oldest among all the Asian teams in the tournament.
 No matter how much fans want to believe that Gabe Norwood will forever be able to play with Gilas, Father Time makes no exceptions.

 The torch needs to be passed on soon and the program has done a good job in getting some of the young guns into the mix.
 Along with Kiefer Ravena and Robert Bolick, Gilas already has an exceptionally good building block to construct around in Perez.